2023-12-13

 Visually, it's dark, and surreal.
 We're undoubtedly in real horror territory.
 This is not a crime movie - this is about the human soul.
 Throughout the movie we're seeing traumatized characters.
 Which are portrayed by the actors, young and old, with gut-wrenching accuracy.
 The mere sight of a person in an iron lung might be hard to stomach for some, but "Tras el cristal" goes much, much further in its descriptions and depictions.
 Actually not too much is shown on screen, but enough to make you gasp, and your mind will fill in the gaps.

 Is it an exploitation movie?
 Well, yes, it kind-of is.
-It's a horror movie after all, which implies simplification and provocation, to make it accessible for the intended audience.
+It's a horror movie after all, which implies simplification and provocation.
 And it's an effective one.
 In fact it's so effective, and scenes involving children are always a particularly sensitive issue, it's really not for everyone.
 But "Tras el cristal" is also a well-rounded, captivating production, adequate to the difficult subject in its serious tone, and undeniably carries an important message that must be universally heard and understood: Don't hurt a child.

 Verdict: Dark.
 Very, very dark.
 7/10